 Alas, Fister didn't get a win for his trouble: temporary closer Octavio Dotel couldn't find the strike zone in the ninth innings (two walks, one wild pitch, one ringing double from Jesus Montero) and the Mariners stole the game with a three-run rally.
 It was stunning to see Dotel unravel like this because he was outstanding in his first 11 appearances, but it happens to everyone now and then.
 Jose Valverde and Joaquin Benoit will be ready to go Tuesday, if needed.

-Dale Thayer's career would give you a strong head start.
+• If you wanted to remake Bull Durham and center it around a relief pitcher, Dale Thayer's career would give you a strong head start.
 The 31-year-old journeyman has collected 173 saves in the minors over the last 10 seasons, but he only had 30 big-league innings (and one handshake in The Show) before Monday night.

 San Diego's entire bullpen was excellent in the victory over Colorado, with four hurlers working 3.2 innings of hitless relief.
 Situational lefty Joe Thatcher struck out one man in the sixth, Brad Brach followed with four outs (three on strikeouts) and Luke Gregerson worked a tidy eighth (10 pitches, one strikeout).
 But the game was still in the balance come the ninth, with a one-run lead to protect.